nodejs/node/doc/api/tls.md

     * *Note*: PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
-Additionally, it may be necessary to disable `rejectUnauthorized` when not intending to use certificates.
+Additionally, it may be necessary to disable `rejectUnauthorized` if a client attempts to specify a certificate for the session.
     * *Note*: `identity` must use UTF-8 encoding.
   * `NPNProtocols` {string[]|Buffer[]|Uint8Array[]|Buffer|Uint8Array}
     An array of strings, `Buffer`s or `Uint8Array`s, or a single `Buffer` or